mlibre2/myLogin/README.md

 ## :earth_americas: How do I add more languages?

-Starting with version [1.5](https://github.com/mlibre2/myLogin/releases/tag/1.5), you can help add support for languages not yet available.
-The files are located in the folder [lang/](https://github.com/mlibre2/myLogin/tree/main/src/lang)
+Starting with version [1.5](https://github.com/mlibre2/myLogin/releases/tag/1.5), you can contribute to adding support for languages not yet available.
+The files are located in the [lang/](https://github.com/mlibre2/myLogin/tree/main/src/lang) folder.
+This is the [list](https://www.autoitscript.com/autoit3/docs/appendix/OSLangCodes.htm) of supported languages; currently, only **English=EN** and **Spanish=ES** are loaded.

 ## :building_construction: Can I help with its development?